muxy/medkit-starter-vue/README.md

 The NodeJS libraries required to run the skeleton can be installed by running `npm install` on the command line.

-## Running
-To run the rig, simply run `PORT=4000 npm run dev`.
-This will start the server running on port 4000 on your local machine.
-You may change the port to suite your environment.

-Once running, visit http://localhost:4000 to see the extension rig.

 ## Developing with the Rig
 You can develop an extension directly in the rig by adding a folder under the src folder and creating a manifest.